DFHack/dfhack/docs/plugins/sort.rst

 - Elected and appointed officials (e.g. mayor, priests, tavern keepers, etc.)
 - Nobility (e.g. monarch, barons, counts, etc.)
 - Mothers with infants (you may not want mothers using their babies as shields)
 - Weak mental fortitude (units that have facets and values that indicate that they will react poorly to the stresses of battle)
-- Critically injured (units that have lost their ability to grasp weapons or walk)
+- Critically injured (units that have lost their ability to see, grasp weapons, or walk)

 "Melee skill effectiveness", "ranged skill effectiveness", "melee combat potential" and "ranged combat potential" are explained in detail here: